Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Get payment methods finished and refactor login to use Auth0/React
+1. Finish setting up Sign up page with subscriptions
-2. Get Edit Page working
+2. Get Edit Page working with subscriptions
 3. Review the game play experience
    - Add delete button to round in profile page
 4. Integrate offline capabilities (when offline stor everything in local storage, when online push everything to db)